 It was an amazing time for me, coming from the RAF Regiment and being one of only 6 passes.

 At that time, the Dhofar War in Oman was still ongoing, and my kit preparation was very much centered around that conflict.
-Much of the kit, albeit classed as special forces, was from the second world war, and had been handed down through the various conflicts since over 30 years.
+Much of the kit, albeit classed as special forces, was from the second world war, and had been handed down through the various conflicts since, for over 30 years.

 One of my prized items was the stiletto…or commando dagger…or as it’s known correctly, the Fairbairn Sykes fighting knife.

 I was lucky enough to have gone to the RQMS stores alone and at the right time.
 I was tied up with some laborious admin to do at RHQ first.
 Changing over paperwork from the RAF to the Army (something that kept haunting me for the next 4 years until I decided to leave the RAF altogether.
 Switch arms to the Army by becoming a member of the Parachute Regiment as my parent unit on paper, while still remaining in the SAS).
 While I was drawing up my personal kit, the RQMS’s storeman said that he had found an old box of stilettos along with other old gear as they’re getting ready for a store’s audit.
 He said that although he’ll issue me with the required stiletto, there are some older ones in the box if I wanted one.

 I looked into the box, there must have been 20 to 30 knives in there.
 Some in their leather sheathes, some just lying without a sheath.
 Some had markings on the blades, some just had the MOD arrow marked onto the cross guard above the blade.